shailendrabhandari/IntLevPy/docs/features.rst

 **Functions:**

 1. ``real_k_and_fisher``
-   Calculates frequency matrix and detection metrics for a binary sequence, with Fisher’s exact test for correlation.
+   **Description:** Calculates frequency matrix and detection metrics for a binary sequence, with Fisher’s exact test for correlation.

    **Parameters:**
    - ``binary_vector`` (array-like): Sequence of binary values (0s and 1s).